9QS/android_device_xiaomi_whyred-pbrp/README.md

-# android_device_xiaomi_whyred
+# android_device_xiaomi_whyred-pbrp

+PBRP 4.0 for Xiaomi Redmi Note 5

-For building TWRP for Xiaomi Redmi Note 5 Pro ONLY
+For building PBRP for Xiaomi Redmi Note 5 Pro ONLY

 To compile